LukasBanana/LLGL/examples/Cpp/HelloTriangle/README.md

 ## Shaders

 In LLGL, shaders are attached to graphics and compute pipelines individually.
 In this tutorial we only need a vertex and fragment shader.
-We can either store them (of type `LLGL::Shader*`) or we just pass them to the `GraphicsPipelineDescriptor`.
 To determine which shading language is supported by the current renderer, we can use the `shadingLanguages` container as shown here:
 ```cpp
 bool IsSupported(LLGL::ShadingLanguage lang) {
     const auto& supportedLangs = myRenderer->GetRenderingCaps().shadingLanguages;